MateuszSamin/synergyai/papers/tech.md

 # Conclusion

 We have proposed a comprehensive system for estimating the risk of a token being used to conduct ICO fraud.
-Unlike preexisting tools, the SynergyAI algorithm ensemble is able to detect fraud by first-principles analysis, insted of simply comparing against a predefined list of illicit techniques.
+Unlike preexisting tools, the SynergyAI algorithm ensemble can detect fraud by first-principles analysis, instead of simply comparing against a predefined list of illicit techniques.
 Additionally, the SynergyAI suite is able to evolve without human intervention, ensuring the quality of results even as blockchains change.